 We provide twin sharing tourist standard hotels in Kathmandu, Pokhara with accommodation based on twin sharing basis with breakfast.
 If you are trekking in groups joining a basis, you will share a room with someone of the same gender from your group.
 If you prefer a single room supplement in Kathmandu and on-route trekking, you can request the single supplement (which will be an extra cost besides the trip price stated).
 We can also help you to book at different deluxe star category hotels on request for more details and information please feel free to contact us

 A typical trekking day means walking from morning to late afternoon.
 Each morning after packing your bags and then having a good breakfast, we will set off for day walks to our next designated overnights stop.

-After lunch, you will be walking for 3 to 4 hours, normally reaching at the overnight stop around three to four PM.
-Our guide will provide you with the best accommodation available in Tea houses and lodge.
-Some days completing day walks by lunchtime at designated overnights stops, where you will be free after lunch in the afternoon.
+After lunch, you will be walking for 3 to 4 hours, normally reaching the overnight stop around three to four PM.
+Our guide will provide you with the best accommodation available in Tea houses and lodges.
+Some days completing day walks by lunchtime at designated overnight stops, where you will be free after lunch in the afternoon.
 After tea and coffee break one can spend time exploring around a village or just relax and do some washing the laundry.

 Accommodation On ABC Trek

 We provide accommodation along the Annapurna Base Camp Trek in tea houses (mountain lodge).
 A Tea House is a combination of a guest house, restaurant, and social hang out.
 The rooms are with twin beds and little additional furniture like small tables or chairs.
 Blankets are generally provided (we recommend that you carry your own sleeping bags).
 Most bathrooms are common with squatting (Asian) toilets or of western comfort with sitting toilets.
 Most Tea Houses / Lodge have running water facilities.
 Most of the lodges have hot water for showers, but with extra charge in using hot showers costs you $1-2 dollars per hot shower.